App Explainer Video. How do you calculate the ROI and decide when to get it?

 And these two things can be tested out in much simpler ways than video:

-- Andy Raskin, calls it the pitch deck, and investors often will refine the message and viusals until they feel it hits.
+- Andy Raskin, calls it the greatest pitch deck he's ever seen, and investors often will refine the message and viusals until they feel it hits.
 Explains the story.

 - Journalists call it the hook.
 What happens if you lead with the most interesting piece first?
 Well, people want more.
 Interesting how that works right?